All Episodes

 It was an election year campaign issue.

-And nobody's gonna be able to talk me out of this.
+And nobody's going to be able to talk me out of this.

-I listened to all of these so-called financial media experts all over the place, and they were all spelling the tune.
+I listened to all of these so-called financial media experts all over the place, and they were all spelling the two.

-They were saying, Oh, it's a it's a crisis.
+And they were saying, oh, it's a crisis.

-I remember him talking to Cavuto, a covuto that wasn't buying it.
+I remember him talking to Cavuto, and Cavuto wasn't buying it.

-I mean, you know, financial uh media people are financial groupies.
+I mean, you know, financial media people are financial groupies.

 They want to hang around with all the bank presidents and the big muckety mucks and the fat cats on Wall Street.

-They want to party with them out of the Hamptons and so forth.
+They want to party with them out at the Hamptons and so forth.

 They'll fly around on their airplanes.